 - Fun, useful resources for calming strong emotions

 - Research-based mindfulness exercises that can be used everyday

 - Dynamic and creative activities to enhance discussions and skill-acquisition

 - Tips and practice in delivering the Stand Up!
 Speak Out!® curriculum to your particular group of girls

-Adjunctive Training—You may want to sign up for this: Mindfulness Tools: Helping Children and Teens Stress Less and Connect More on July 22nd, 2016, 9:30am – 3:30pm.
+Adjunctive Training—You may want to sign up for: Mindfulness Tools: Helping Children and Teens Stress Less and Connect More on Saturday July 20th, 2019, 9:30am – 3:30pm.

 Melissa J Johnson, PhD licensed psychologist (PSY 13102), is the founder & CEO of the Institute for Girls’ Development in Pasadena, CA. An expert on child and teen development with a Masters in Education and Doctorate in Counseling Psychology, Dr. Johnson has worked with children and teens for over 30 years.
 At the Institute, Dr. Johnson and her team deliver strength-based therapy, inspiring educational programs, and consultation with schools and districts to help create positive school climates.
 Dr. Johnson’s approach to raising and mentoring girls draws together contemporary research in neuroscience, mind/body health, and evidence based interventions in mindfulness and social and emotional intelligence.
 She is the recipient of numerous awards for her work with girls, a prolific writer and an inspiring public speaker.